DorianAtSchool/leukemia-transplant-explainable-ml/README.md

 - Disproportionate weighting of `alstatprgp` in boosting vs. more distributed importance in forests suggests boosting is capturing sharper interaction boundaries between disease status and other variables (e.g., `age`, `condtbi`).
 - Moderate but persistent signal from donor-recipient ABO matching, despite its reduced emphasis in contemporary practice, invites targeted analysis of transfusion burden or hemolytic complications as mediators.
 - GVHD prophylaxis pattern importance may partly reflect underlying graft source or donor relation not strongly weighted, hinting at latent interaction structures (e.g., Post-Cy + peripheral blood vs. traditional calcineurin inhibitor backbones).

+## Encoding & Modeling Notes
+- All predictors are numeric-coded categorical or continuous and were used directly without explicit one-hot expansion in the current pipeline (implicit ordinal treatment).
+Some variables (e.g., `gvhdprgp`, `gvhdprgp2`, `alstatprgp`, `racegp`) are nominal and could benefit from one-hot encoding to avoid imposing artificial ordinality.
+- Certain related variables (e.g., age & agegp; hctcigp & hctcigp2; gvhdprgp & gvhdprgp2) introduce collinearity/redundancy that can dilute individual feature signals in linear models.
+- Removal (instead of imputation) of rows containing patterned missingness codes (99 / 99.x / -9.x) may introduce selection bias if missingness is not random (e.g., center practices or era effects).
+- Time-to-event variables enable richer survival analysis (recommended next phase).

 ## Visual Assets
 Representative confusion matrices and feature importance plots for each model are stored under `visuals/classification/<model_name>/` (e.g., random_forest, gradient_boosting, svm).
 These provide qualitative confirmation of moderate class separation and concentrated feature attribution.